The Ultimate Guide to Hosting an Easter Egg Hunt & Bounce House Bash

 - Northwind Events

-- 2 min read
+- 3 min read

 Looking to level up your Easter game this year?
-If you want to move beyond the standard backyard forage, adding a bounce house to the mix is the secret sauce.
+If you want to move beyond the standard backyard forage, adding a bounce house to the mix is the secret sauce!
 It transforms a 15-minute egg hunt into a full afternoon of high-energy "eggs-hausting" fun.
+Here is everything you need to know to host an epic Easter Egg-stravaganza!

 1. The "Bouncing" Egg Hunt: 3 Creative Twists